athehmd/CMPE131_FA23_TEAM-STAR/README.md

 .
 .
 To run the backend, we do it locally now for testing.
 We run the flask server flask_server.py locally.
 Since it is local, however, we need CORS to give permission so that websites can access our local server.
-In your command line, run
+In the command line, run
 ```
 pip install Flask-CORS
 ```